 The reading list for first year students is available to download.

 Work based leading opportunities will improve your industry knowledge and make you more employable, while building confidence and giving you new motivation.
 You will be given the chance to work with industry specialists, including:

 - commercial industry projects

 - Graduate Fashion Week

 For application information please see our how to apply page.

 Standard entry requirements apply.
 A typical offer would be BCC at A Level or DMM at BTEC.
-In addition applicants are expected to have studied an Art or Textiles related subject in an A Level or BTEC level 3 Diploma, or equivalent qualification; or a Foundation Diploma in Art and Design.
+In addition, you are expected to have studied an Art or Textiles related subject in an A Level or BTEC level 3 Diploma, or equivalent qualification.
+We will also accept a Foundation Diploma in Art and Design.

 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 Students with a relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.

 Admission to this programme is normally DEE at A Level or MPP at BTEC.